fixie/fixie/README.md

 ## Default Convention

 When using the default convention, a test fixture is any concrete class that has a default constructor and a name ending in "Tests".
 Within such a fixture class, a test case is any public instance void method with zero arguments.
+Additionally, test cases include public instance async methods returning `Task` or `Task<T>`.
 If you want to perform setup steps before each test case executes, you can place that in the fixture's default constructor.
 One instance of your fixture class is constructed for *each* test case.

 No [Attributes], no "using Fixie;" statement, no muss, no fuss.